Frequently Asked Questions

 Researchers producing manuscripts using NIA data and/or biospecimens are required to use the general AgingResearchBiobank acknowledgement.

-What provisions should be included about the repository in the informed consent for subjects?
+What provisions should be included about a repository in the informed consent for subjects?

-NIA has developed model language for use in informed consents that describes the repository and explains what will happen to the biospecimens and data that are collected.
-The most important point is that the repository will not accept any personal identifiers on biospecimens or in the datasets.
-Your NIA Project Officer can provide you with a copy of the model language.
+NIA has developed model language for use in informed consents that describes a repository and explains what will happen to the biospecimens and data (including images) that are collected.
+The most important point is that a repository will not accept any personal identifiers on biospecimens or in the datasets or images.
+Your NIA Program/Project Officer can provide you with a copy of the model language.
+Also, visit the AgingResearchBiobank website for relevant information to help investigators develop resources management and sharing plans relevant information to help investigators develop resources management and sharing plans.

 What subject or biospecimen identification code will the AgingResearchBiobank use?

-The repository can use the study's assigned ID for each participant.
-In situations where this would be inappropriate, because the ID contains potential personal identifiers, the study should assign a different, masked, identifier and a link between this new ID and any stored biospecimens.
+The AgingResearchBiobank can use the study's assigned ID for each participant.
+In situations where this would be inappropriate, e.g., because the ID contains potential personal identifiers, the study should assign a different, masked, identifier and a link between this new de-identified ID and any stored biospecimens and/or images.

 Does the AgingResearchBiobank maintain a Certificate of Confidentiality?